LongShotPlaya/InterpretedLanguages/readme.md

-kind(lit) -- gets the type of a literal tellme([prompt]) -- just "input()" from Python, but with an optional prompt to give the user before collecting input counter(str) -- takes an input string and returns it reversed again(str, count) -- takes an input string and returns it repeated "count" times blah(lit) -- casts a literal to the "blah" data type num(lit) -- casts a literal to the "num" data type mathynum(lit) -- casts a literal to the "mathynum" data type
+kind(lit) -- gets the type of a literal tellme([prompt]) -- just "input()" from Python, but with an optional prompt to give the user before collecting input counter(str) -- takes an input string and returns it reversed echo(str, count) -- takes an input string and returns it repeated "count" times blah(lit) -- casts a literal to the "blah" data type num(lit) -- casts a literal to the "num" data type mathynum(lit) -- casts a literal to the "mathynum" data type